Music streaming services (such as Spotify and Apple Music) have completely changed the way a huge number of us listen to music.

 Serato DJ Pro

 The most popular software platform among our students, Serato DJ Pro has the least impressive streaming implementation.
-You get a choice of Tidal and SoundCloud Go+, but disappointingly, not both at the same time.
-Beatport and Beatsource streaming services have also been added more recently.
+You get a choice of Tidal, Beatport, Beatsource and SoundCloud Go+, but disappointingly, although only one at a time.

 As with the other software platforms we’re about to look at, DJs can search music from the streaming service catalogues, within Serato DJ Pro.
 You click the streaming service icon next to the search bar and enter your search query.
 Local results from your “All” crate will be displayed first, followed by results from the streaming service.
 Streamed tracks will have a small streaming service icon in the first column of the library.